 Lukeman is a former architect and ran the website, Alternative Homes Today.
 He now works for himself and has created the Cargo Van Conversion Course, an online set of high definition videos that will teach you step-by-step how to convert a van into a full-time living space.

 The course can be used for any van, but Lukeman’s 2014 Chevy Express 2500 was a nice base for his own project.
-The nearly 19 foot van has a twin bed and an office with a wall-mounted computer and monitor.
-In addition, the van has fresh water tanks, a sink and a cooktop.
-The roof has 200 watts of solar panels connected to a 300 watt inverter.
+The nearly 19-foot long van has a twin bed and an office with a wall-mounted computer and monitor.

 The Chevy Van was once owned by a rental company.